lusan23/study-log/data_structs/hash_table/README.md

 ```

-`hash_tbl` it's the table itself, contains a `hash_node` pointer that will be dinamic allocated with the given size.
+`hash_tbl` it's the table itself, containing a `hash_node` pointer that will be dynamic allocated with the given size.

 # How to use it?